-An early flowering spring shrub, it is native to China and was extensively cultivated in Japan, for its blooms of golden-yellow flowers and which are looked upon as a harbinger of spring.
-It is now grown widely worldwide in the temperate zones, where its weeping form and flashes of golden blooms make it a focal point of many an urban garden.
+An early flowering spring shrub, native to China and extensively cultivated in Japan for its blooms of golden-yellow flowers, is a herald of spring.
+It is now grown widely worldwide in temperate zones, where its weeping form and flashes of golden colours make it a focal point of many an urban garden.

-Position: Prefers a full sun position though it can grow in semi-shaded too.
-For a good crop of flowers and colourful autumn display, it is best to cultivate in a full sun position.
+Position: Prefers a full sun position, although it can grow in semi-shade.
+It will develop a good crop of flowers in a sunny position and have excellent Autumn colour.
 While it is a frost-hardy species as bonsai, it likes to be protected in a greenhouse from freezing pots and excessive rain.

-Watering: Water thoroughly early in the morning to ensure that the bonsai has the water when it needs it and is not sitting in water overnight.
-When water just water the pot as watering the crown will likely damage any flowers.
+Watering: Water thoroughly early in the morning to ensure that the bonsai has the water when needed and is not sitting in water overnight.
+When watering, just water the pot as watering the crown will likely damage any flowers.

-Pruning: Prune back current year’s growth to leave 3 lateral shoots or three active nodes.
-Structural pruning and pruning of thick branches to be left until late winter early spring.
+Pruning: Prune back current year’s growth to leave three lateral shoots or three active nodes.
+Structural pruning of thick branches to be left until late winter early spring.
 Remember that any winter pruning will reduce next seasons flowering buds.
 To maintain a healthy trunk system, you will need to remove any suckers as they appear.

-Wiring: Wire in autumn, and remove the wire before bud break in spring.
-Leaving wire on longer may result in scaring off the branch.
+Wiring: Wire in Autumn, and remove the wire before bud break in spring.
+Leaving wire on more prolonged may result in scaring off the branch.